+Snowpack stability: fair

+Frequency: few

+Avalanche size: medium

 Wind slabs are to be evaluated with care and prudence.

-The fresh and older wind slabs can be released in all aspects above approximately 2400 m.
+The wind slabs can be released in all aspects above approximately 2400 m.
 Individual avalanche prone locations for dry avalanches are to be found adjacent to ridgelines and in gullies and bowls.
 This applies in particular on steep shady slopes.
 Avalanches can reach medium size in isolated cases.

+Snowpack

 The wind slabs are clearly recognisable.
-Snow depths vary greatly above approximately 2400 m, depending on the infuence of the wind.
+Snow depths vary greatly above approximately 2400 m, depending on the influence of the wind.
 Towards its base, the snowpack is faceted.
 Hardly any snow is lying below approximately 2400 m.

+Tendency

 The meteorological conditions will facilitate a gradual change towards better conditions.

+Published 28 12 2023, 17:00